ParasX1/ANU-Market-Place/Report.md

 *[What design patterns did your team utilise?
 Where and why?]*
 Factory:
-  The User class is a factory method
+  The User class is a factory method which produces different instances of User

 Singleton:
   A singleton design pattern was used in the Parser.java class.
 This is because only one instance of parser is ever necessary.
 You are not going to